- keyword search

-The SSA publication Making Flexible Work a Success contains a comprehensive set of tools to help managers and employees plan, implement and review flexible work arrangements.
+The VPSC publication Making Flexible Work a Success contains a comprehensive set of tools to help managers and employees plan, implement and review flexible work arrangements.
 It also describes a process for conducting cyclical reviews of work arrangements.
 These resources can be of assistance when reviewing arrangements such as teleworking that may be discretionary and have been established by negotiation between you and the employee.

 Request for telecommuting arrangement

 Marje leads a team of 14 staff members who work out of a central office agency.
 She has a mix of full-time and part-time staff.
 Judy, who handles administration for the team, approached Marje to request an ongoing telecommuting arrangement.